rowjay/django-skeleton/README.md

    * In `common_settings.py` the INSTALLED_APPS setting
    * The import statement in the project-wide `urls.py`

-3. In the project directory, copy the `settings.ex.py` to `settings.py`.
+3. From the base directory, copy `project/develop/env` to `.env`.
 No changes are needed for development.
-It is recommended to not check this file in to version control.
-As per our convention, settings common to all deployments go in `common_settings.py` which is checked in to version control.
-Deployment-specific settings go in `settings.py` which is not checked in to version control, or is checked in only on a deployment-specific branch.

-   See the comments in settings.ex.py for more information.
+See the README in the `project` directory for more information.

 4. Create your database and initial schemas with `./env/bin/python manage.py migrate`.
 The default database is a